Decorative Concrete Finishes: a Picture Glossary

 Acid stained -- treated with permanent, durable color, usually in earthy shades like greens or browns.
 A solution of inorganic salts, acid, and water is applied to poured and cured concrete.
 The resultant translucent stain gives a mottled, marbleized effect.

 Broadcast (also: seed) -- hand distribute a dry substance (for example, dryshake color hardener or decorative aggregate) onto wet concrete to enhance looks and reduce slipperiness.

 Broom finished -- distinctive texture produced by using a broom on the surface of newly poured concrete.

-Cast in place -- shaped on site to allow more flexibility of design and avoid having to move heavy pieces.
-This is often used to make decorative and functional cast-in-place countertops for kitchens or bathrooms.
-Smooth, long-lasting, and inexpensive, concrete countertops can be designed in an enormous range of colors and shapes.
+Cast in place -- shaped on site to allow more design flexibility and avoid having to move heavy pieces.
+This technique is often used to make functional, decorative concrete countertops for kitchens or bathrooms.
+Smooth, durable, and inexpensive, concrete countertops can be designed in a huge range of colors and shapes.

 Dyed -- poured and cured concrete to which a water- or solvent-based colored solution is then applied.
 The process differs from acid staining in that dyes do not react chemically with the concrete and are available in a wider range of colors.